 Those that portray Rasputin as a towering figure that loomed over the Russian Empire may be putting too much weight in the characterizations put forth by Rasputin fans, and those that seek to characterize the man as a monster for the benefit of their monster stories.

 Objective reporters report that Rasputin was 5’9”and thin.
-They will also tell you that he was born an illiterate peasant, and he died having never achieved what observers would call a well-educated background, but that he did make the most of that limited education.
-They will report that far from being detached from tangible possessions, or status, Rasputin accepted, and showed off, gifts from the Romanovs and their loyalists with child-like glee.
+They will also tell you that he was born an illiterate peasant, and he died having never achieved what observers would call a well-educated background.
+Those same reporters will concede that he did make the most of that limited education.
+They will report that far from being detached from tangible possessions, or status, Rasputin accepted and showed off gifts from the Romanovs and their loyalists with child-like glee.
 Witnesses characterized this glee as similar to that which a dog may display after receiving treats for performing tricks, and like that dog Rasputin never recognized that the treats were laced with unintended condescension.
 These objective historians will also report that if Rasputin ever towered over the Russian Empire, in the manner some historians suggest, it was dealt a hefty blow when the girl without a nose stabbed him.
-Those favorable renditions claim that Rasputin recovered, and they leave it at that to further the mythology.
+Those favorable renditions claim that Rasputin recovered, and they leave it at that to further the mythology surrounding him.
 Rasputin did recover, but it took a considerable amount of time in which Rasputin could be found wounded, sick, frail, and paranoid from that point forward.
-In the time he spent healing, and in the state of mind he was in in the aftermath, Rasputin lost whatever influence he may have had at one time.
-Even if all of these objective reports are true, it could still be stated that Rasputin achieved a position that was light years above the station in life his friends and family in Pokrovskoye ever knew.
+In the time he spent healing from his wounds, and in the state of mind he was in in the aftermath, Rasputin lost whatever influence he may have had at one time.
+Even if all of these objective reports are true, it could still be stated that Rasputin achieved a position that was light years above the station his friends and family in Pokrovskoye ever knew.